-- Program Offerings: If you are interested in a specific degree or career, consider the degrees offered and if they align with your career goals and interests.
+- Program offerings: If you are interested in a specific degree or career, you’ll need to consider the degrees offered and if they align with your career goals and interests.

 - Faculty: Another factor to consider is the school and program’s faculty, qualifications, and experience in teaching online courses.

-- Course Format: One factor to consider is how online courses are scheduled – if you need to be logged in to class at a specific time or can work independently.
+- Course format: One factor to consider is how online courses are scheduled, such as whether you need to be logged in to class at a specific time or can work independently.

-- Coursework and Requirements: Review the program requirements and make sure they work for you, including any on-campus components that may be required.
+- Coursework and requirements: It is important to review the program requirements and make sure they work for you, including any on-campus components that may be required.